breathe-doc/breathe/README.rst

     - Crash when generating warning about being unable to find a define, variable, enum, typedef or union.

+    - Only output the definition name for a function parameter if the declartion name is not available.
+Previously, where they were both available we were getting two names next to each other for no good reason.

 - Breathe v3.0.0

   - Improve output of const, volatile, virtual and pure-virtual keywords.